Your car runs perfectly, but when the engine warms up, it starts to shake, idle rough, and eventually stall?

 Get an OBD2 scanner – DON’T be a part changer!

 An OBD2 scanner is an inexpensive, easy-to-use tool.
-It can tell you the Diagnostic Trouble Codes (DTCs), which let you know where your car gets hurt, and the internet will tell you what to do next.
+It can tell you the Diagnostic Trouble Codes (DTCs), which let you know where your car has a problem, and a simple Google search of the DTC for your specific vehicle should guide you on what to do next.

-Note: Make sure your vehicle is 1996 or newer to use any OBD2 scanners.
+Note: Make sure your vehicle was manufacturered in 1996 or later to use any OBD2 scanners.

-When you have got a scan tool, let’s see what the problems are!
+Once you have got a scan tool, let’s try see what the problems are!

 Rich condition